Glossary

 Amyloid protein

-A structural protein within cells that has the ability to aggregate into fibrils.
+A basic, structural protein that has the ability to aggregate into fibrils.

 Antigen-antibody complex